-Dr. Wendy M. Craig, Co-Founder and Scientific Director
+Dr. Wendy M. Craig, Co-Founder and Scientific Co-Director (she/her)

-Dr. Joanne Cummings is the Knowledge Mobilization Director of PREVNet and a child psychologist in private practice.
-She received her Ph.D. in clinical developmental psychology from York University, and completed a post-doctoral fellowship at the Hospital for Sick Children.
-Dr. Cummings’ research has examined the effects on children of exposure to intimate partner violence, and has been doing bullying prevention work since 1995.
-She is immensely grateful to have worked with PREVNet since its inception in 2006.
-Dr. Cummings takes great pleasure mobilizing knowledge so it can be taken up and acted upon by PREVNet partner organizations from diverse sectors including education, health, mass media, social media, sport and recreation, government, and industry.
-It is Joanne’s passion to contribute to a shared ethos that enables all children grow up experiencing respectful, just, and nurturing relationships wherever they live, learn, work, and play.
+Dr. Joanne Cummings is the Knowledge Mobilization Director of PREVNet and a clinical child psychologist in private practice.
+She received her Ph.D. in clinical developmental psychology from York University and completed post-doctoral training at the Hospital for Sick Children.
+Dr. Cummings’ research examined children’s adjustment from families in which intimate partner violence between parents took place, as well as the evaluation of diverse clinical interventions focused on improving parent-child relationships.
+Joanne has been doing bullying prevention work since 1995 and is immensely grateful to have worked with PREVNet since its inception in 2006.
+It is Joanne’s passion to work with academic and community partners to create a safer world in which all people can grow up experiencing healthy relationships.

 Kelly Petrunka is PREVNet’s Executive Director, accountable for effectively managing day-to-day operations of the PREVNet network and its activities, deliverables, reports, and budgets.
 Kelly has been with PREVNet since its inception in 2006.
 She has over 30 years of project management and research experience.
 Kelly received her undergraduate Honours Psychology degree at McGill University followed by a Master’s of Science degree in Psychology from the University of Calgary.
 Prior to joining PREVNet, Kelly was the Associate Research Director for the Better Beginnings, Better Futures Research Coordination Unit from 1990 to 2006.
 This was a longitudinal primary prevention research project following more than 1,500 families living in disadvantaged neighbourhoods across Ontario.
 She has been involved in the written dissemination of the research findings in the form of government reports and journal articles.
 She has presented research findings at numerous national and international conferences.